- You might have noticed that your laptop wakes up from sleep mode out of the blue.

 So, access Command Prompt as shown above and enter one of the following lines:

-If program wants to schedule a maintenance or apply the newest update, it usually requires from Windows to set a wake up timer for a specific time.
+If a program wants to schedule maintenance or apply the latest updates, it usually requires Windows to set a wake-up time.

 If your computer happens to be in Sleep mode, this timer will automatically wake it up.
 This might be a useful feature at first, but if you’re away from your computer, it could drain a lot of energy.